 In the UK

 £5 per night is the allowed rate in respect of incidental personal expenses (UK) in respect of travel within Great Britain.
-For example, staying in a hotel overnight or renting temporary accommodation.
+For example, these apply while contracting when you stay in a hotel overnight or renting temporary accommodation.

 Outside the UK

 You can claim £10 per night in respect of incidental personal expenses for travel outside of the UK when you are contracting abroad.

 If any overnight expenses you claim are not exempt, you may have to report the costs to HMRC.
 As a result, you will need to deduct and pay tax and National Insurance on these.

 It is important to note, for expenses above the £5 or £10 threshold, you must: